We heard about people looking for new roles, and exchanged ideas for finding a job more easily and for greater job satisfaction.

 - Speed networking.
 Make new contacts and discuss your professional backgrounds and goals.

-Ruth-Anne Klassen is a student in the Technical Writing Extension Certificate at Mount Royal University.
+Ruth-Anne Klassen is a graduate of the Technical Writing Extension Certificate at Mount Royal University.
 She holds a Bachelor of Science in Biology and currently works as a retail cashier in Calgary.
-In her free time, she likes to go for walks, read novels, support local restaurants, and spend time with family.
+In her free time, she likes to go for walks, cook and bake, and spend time with family.